Jennifer Lopez, Alex Rodriguez Finally Got Engaged & Fans Are Freaking Out

 This is not a drill.
 Alex Rodriguez and Jennifer Lopez are finally engaged after two years of dating!
 The former baseball pro popped the question on Saturday evening during his beach getaway with the “Dinero” singer.
 Both Rodriguez and Lopez shared the news on Instagram, prompting hundreds of the couple’s biggest fans to offer up their congratulations across social media.

-The engagement news came via a simple close-up photo of the massive and beautiful diamond ring on Lopez’s manicured hand as Rodriguez gently grasps her fingers, according to Entertainment Tonight.
+The engagement news came via a simple close-up photo of the massive and beautiful diamond ring on Lopez’s manicured hand as Rodriguez gently grasped her fingers, according to Entertainment Tonight.
 The background of the photo is out of focus, but the couple appears to be standing on a beach.
 While Lopez added hearts as the caption on her feed, Rodriguez simply wrote, “She said yes.”

 “Awhhh….I’m so happy for u both.
 Congrats!
 You both complement one another!
-God bless you both on your new journey in life together,” one user commented on the baseball star-turned-businessman’s post.
+God bless you both on your new journey in life together,” one user commented on the baseball star turned businessman’s post.

 It is true that the two seem to complement each other very well.
-Lopez explained on her second anniversary with Rodriguez that he often brings out the best in her and helps her to grow and learn, according to E!
+On their second anniversary, Lopez explained that Rodriguez often brings out the best in her and helps her to grow and learn, according to E!
 News.
 Likewise, Rodriguez said that Lopez’s constant determination inspires him to be a better man.

 Other fans on Twitter couldn’t help but comment on the size of the 49-year-old singer’s ring.